mincho-js/mincho/packages/react/README.md

 ```

 With `jsxCssProp: true`, supported values are lowered to either the existing Mincho `css(...)` extraction path or `cx(...)` class-value merging.
 If an explicit `className` or pre-css spread aggregate contributes an existing class, merge order is the existing `className` first and the `css` prop class value second, equivalent to `cx(existingClassName, nextCssClassName)`.
 Post-css spread ordering is covered in Spread Support.

+### Dynamic Declaration Values

+Static-shape CSS rules can use dynamic declaration values.
+For example, `<div css={{ color: props.color }} />` keeps the `color` key static while the value comes from runtime props.

+Under the A안 model, the generated `.css.ts` owns `createVar`, `getVarName`, and `css`.
+It creates a CSS variable, uses that variable in the generated class rule, and exports the generated className plus the raw CSS-var key.
+Component modules only import those generated className/raw CSS-var bindings and write runtime values through inline style via the React `style` prop, for example `style={{ [colorVarKey]: props.color }}`.
+Component modules do not call `createVar`, `getVarName`, or `css` for this fallback.

+A custom component receives typed Mincho `css` only when it accepts and forwards both `className` and React-style-compatible `style`.
+Forward `className` to the styled element, and forward `style` to the same element so generated CSS variable values can land on the element that owns the generated class.

+Unsupported shapes stay unsupported: dynamic keys, computed CSS keys, dynamic object or array spreads as CSS shapes, call-return CSS shapes, branch-shaped rule objects, function-valued css props, sequence-wrapped CSS rules, and broad template interpolation.
+This is not Emotion-style runtime parity: Mincho does not add a runtime serializer, runtime CSS cache, runtime stylesheet insertion, wrapper component, or runtime CSS generation for the `css` prop.

 ### Value Semantics